Five Acre School

 Five Acre School is a private pre-school and elementary school next to the Dungeness Wildlife Refuge in Sequim, Washington state.
 The School was founded in 1994 by Bill and Juanita Jevne and is currently a 501c3 non-profit organization.

 Five Acre School serves children from three to twelve.
 The school has four classrooms: the Primary Class (pre-school), the Discovery Class (kindergarten and 1st grade), the Adventure Class (2nd and 3rd grade) and the Explorer Class (4th, 5th and 6th grade).
 There are ten faculty and staff including a director.

 The school focuses on the arts, the outdoors and project-based learning.
 Every Wednesday students go on day hikes in the woods and beaches around the school.
-Students have art and music several times throughout the week.
+Students have art and music several times through the week.

-Five Acre School is known for its marimba band called Soundwaves.
-The band performs songs written by Walt Hampton at various events and festivals in Clallam County.
-The band is directed by Rosie Sharpe.